SnipeAB/holiday-api/README.md

-# 🎉 Obscure Holiday API
+# 🎉 Holiday API

 Ever wanted to know what weird, fun, or downright bizarre holidays are celebrated today?
 Look no further!
-The **Obscure Holiday API** gives you quick access to oddball celebrations based on date. 🗓️✨
+The ** Holiday API** gives you quick access to oddball celebrations based on date. 🗓️✨

 ---

 ## 🚀 Features

-- 🔍 `GET /holiday?date=MM-DD` — Fetch obscure holidays for any date
+- 🔍 `GET /holiday?date=DD-MM` — Fetch  holidays for any date
 - 📅 `GET /today` — Instantly get today's quirky holidays
 - 🌐 JSON responses, easy to integrate in apps or projects
 - 💡 Ideal for content creators, indie hackers, bots, and newsletters